Welcome to today's edition of the Rush 24-7 podcast.

 And I'm telling you, it represents a disconnect that is pretty big.

-And this is I said in the top of the program, this is easy to understand.
+And this is, I said in the top of the program, this is easy to understand.

-American people could not in any way, shape, manner, or form get away with what William Jefferson and the rest of the Congress is trying to let him get away with.
+American people could not in any way, shape, manner, or form get away with what William Jefferson and the rest of the Congress is trying to let him get away with by returning whatever was taken from his office.

 Nobody elects people intending for them to be immune from the law.

-Now we understand that you can't go in there and steal legislative documents, although that has happened.
+Now, we understand that you can't go in there and steal legislative documents, although that has happened.

 But their duty as lawmakers does not allow you to hide $90,000 or $10,000 in cash.

-It does not allow you to hide records of the commission of a crime, otherwise you could commit murder and stash the body in a congressional office and get away with it because there's no evidence you couldn't get the evidence.
+Otherwise, you could commit murder and stash the body in a congressional office and get away with it because there's no evidence.

 It's absurd.

-You want to hear something that's actually even weirder than all this, is Barney Frank this morning on the House floor during one-minute speeches.
+You want to hear something that's actually even weirder than all this is Barney Frank this morning on the House floor during one-minute speeches.

-I disagree with the bipartisan house leadership criticism of the FBI search of a member's office.
+I disagree with the bipartisan House leadership criticism of the FBI search of a member's office.

-What we now have is the congressional leadership, the Republican part of which has said it's okay for law enforcement to engage in warrantless searches of the average citizen, now objecting when a search pursuant to a validly issued warrant is conducted of a member of Congress.
+What we now have is a congressional leadership, the Republican part of which has said it's okay for law enforcement to engage in warrantless searches of the average citizen, now objecting when a search pursuant to a validly issued warrant is conducted of a member of Congress.

-What they did, they ought to be able to do in any case where they can get a warrant from a judge for the leadership of this House, which has stood idly by while this administration has ignored the rights of citizens to then say we have special rights as members of Congress is wholly inappropriate.
+What they did, they ought to be able to do in any case where they can get a warrant from a judge for the leadership of this House, which has stood idly by while this administration has ignored the rights of citizens, to then say we have special rights as members of Congress is wholly inappropriate.

-Barney Frank is coming out against Hastud.
+Barney Frank is coming out against Hastert.

 He's coming out against Frist on the basis that the American people are searched without warrants every day in the domestic spy program, and this is outrageous that they are defending Congressman William Jefferson, Democrat Louisiana.

-Now let me tell you something.
+Now, let me tell you something.

 You cannot make friends with these people.

-I said one of the possibilities, the reason why Hastert and the boys are coming out and opposing this search warrant is because they want to curry favor with the Democrats, like trying to curry favor with the Democrats on immigration, aren't they?
+And I told you yesterday, I said one of the possibilities, the reason why Hastert and the boys are coming out and opposing this search warrant is because they want to curry favor with the Democrats, like trying to curry favor with the Democrats on immigration, aren't they?

 We're trying to out Democrat Democrats on immigration, aren't we?